syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 The `SwipeStarting` event provides the following properties in their arguments:

  * `Index`: Defines the swiping item index.
- * `DataItem`: Defines the underlying data associated with the swiped item. as its arguments.
+ * `DataItem`: Defines the underlying data associated with the swiped item as its arguments.
  * `Direction`: Defines the swipe direction of the swiped item.

 The `SwipeStarting` event is used for the following use case: